leancodepl/flutter-at-mini/README.md

 - Test account (if applicable)
 - Database/Firestore schema (if applicable)
 - CI/CD description/screenshot (if applicable)

+But it shouldn't be longer than 1-2 pages. :)

 ### Examples of projects
 #### To-do list app